AdobeDocs/campaign-classic.pt-BR/help/campaign/using/creating-and-managing-tasks.md

 ### Revisores {#reviewers}

 Além dos participantes, você pode definir operadores que revisarão a tarefa uma vez que ela tenha sido fechada pela pessoa encarregada.
-Para fazer isso, clique na opção **[!UICONTROL Enable task approval]** na seção inferior esquerda da janela **[!UICONTROL Resources]**.
+To do this, click the **[!UICONTROL Enable task approval]** option in the lower left-hand section of the **[!UICONTROL Resources]** window.
 Pode ser um operador individual, um grupo de operadores ou uma lista de operadores.

 ![](assets/s_ncs_user_task_edit_resource_validation.png)

-Para especificar uma lista de operadores, clique no link **[!UICONTROL Edit...]** à direita do primeiro revisor e adicione quantos operadores forem necessários, conforme mostrado abaixo:
+To specify a list of operators, click the **[!UICONTROL Edit...]** link to the right of the first reviewer and add as many operators as necessary, as shown below:

 ![](assets/s_ncs_user_task_edit_resource_operators.png)